microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraDirectoryRoleMember.md

 ```

 ### -ObjectId
-Specifies the object ID of a directory role in Azure AD.
+Specifies the object ID of a directory role in Microsoft Entra ID.

 ```yaml
 Type: String